solidjs/solid-router/README.md

 }
 ```

-If you use `NavLink` instead of `Link`, the anchor tag will have an `active` class if its route is currently shown, and `inactive` otherwise.
+If you use `NavLink` instead of `Link`, the anchor tag will have an `active` class if its href matches the current location, and `inactive` otherwise. **Note:** By default matching includes locations that are descendents (eg. href `/users` matches locations `/users` and `/users/123`), use the boolean `end` prop to prevent matching these.
+This is particularly useful for links to the root route `/` which would match everything.

 Both of these components have the same props: